aimee-pepper/sigils/SIGIL_RULES.md

 - Perpendicular bar at the point with highest letter value
 - Bar is perpendicular to the incoming line direction
 - Bar length adjusts (can shorten OR extend) to avoid colliding with other lines
+- Mark whether it collides based on the width of the terminal bar and what it hits rather than just the line end point
 - Try lengths 3-20px, prefer 6-10px when possible

 ## Visual Parameters